Friend-Ship: Title and artwork

 The title, Friend-Ship (stylized as Friend-SHIP), alludes to the friendship of the group and its fandom, whose members are known as Anchors.
 The first concept photos for the album show the members in vivid backgrounds, donning a "youthful look".
 Another batch of concept photos show the members in sets with holographic objects, creating a "mysterious and dreamy atmosphere".

 Live performances

 In the weeks following the album's release, Hori7on went on several music shows to promote the album, including Mnet's M Countdown, KBS2's Music Bank, Arirang TV's Simply K-Pop, MBC TV's Show!
 Music Core, SBS's Inkigayo, and SBS MTV's The Show.
 On August 2, MLD Entertainment announced that the group will stage their first concert on in support of the album.
-The one-off concert, titled Voyage to Manila, is set to be held at the Smart Araneta Coliseum on September 9.
+The one-off concert, titled Voyage to Manila, was held at the Smart Araneta Coliseum on September 9.

-Reception

-Jelou Galang of Inquirer, described the album's tracks as having a "welcoming atmosphere".